 Made from 100% cotton fiber.
 Works for both silver and platinum.
 Treated with environmentally friendly materials.
 Can be used on jewelry.
 Large size.
-No mess when using this cloth.
+No mess.
 The white part of the cloth is treated and can be used many times.
 Best for jewelry or small items.

 Convenient.
-No more searching for rags.
 Removes tarnish effectively.
 Also works on other precious metals.
 Works quickly.
 Easy to use.
-Very tarnished silver gets very clean with these wipes.
+Very tarnished silver gets clean with these wipes.
 Brings antiques back to life.
 Easy to apply.
-Very little mess when you clean.
+Very little mess.

-This product is a little pricey, considering there are only 20 1-time use wipes in each jar.
+This product is a little pricey, considering there are only 20 one-time use wipes in each jar.